Upcoming Events, Walks and Programs

 Click on an event in the calendar to see the details on the event.

 No rod?
 No problem!
 The evening is a good time to see if you can get a bite.
 Meet at the Assabet fishing dock and learn about the different types of fish found in Puffer Pond, and hopefully catch more than a nice view of the pond at dusk.

 Please email Tim at firstname.lastname@example.org if you plan on using one of our rods.

 Sunday, September 11, 3:30 - 5:30 PM

 Nature Walk: A Sense of Place at Great Meadows NWR

 Co-sponsored by the Friends of the Assabet River NWR and the U.S. Fish and Wildlife Service.
 For each walk, a $5/person voluntary donation is requested.
 No pre-registration required.

-Friday, August 28, 10:30 - 11:30 AM
+Friday, September 23, 10:30 - 11:30 AM

 Refuge Fledglings Hour — Nature-themed Program Series for Kids

 Join Refuge staff for Refuge Fledglings Hour, a nature-themed program series that includes crafts, stories, and games or songs that relate to a different topic each month.
 Check the Assabet River National Wildlife Refuge facebook page for up to date information.